Kile-Asmussen/lord-of-the-ring/timeline.md

 Harita, the Gloam-Eyed Queen, leader of the cult of Godslayers, wielding the red-black flame of annihilation.

-Marika, the Fair-Haired Queen, leader of the Badlands Tribes, wielding ???
+Marika, the Fair-Haired Queen, leader of the Badlands Tribes, wielding TK

 In the end, Marika obtained the Elden Ring and established her rule as Queen of the Lands Between.
 However, as Harita was merely defeated, not dead, she still posed a threat with her red-black flame.